fridajan/python-message-service/README.md

 ### Retrieve new unread messages

-Retrieve undread messages for recipient
+Retrieve all unread messages for recipient and mark them as read.

 URL: `/api/messages/{recipient}`